KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 ### Build instructions
 Building the `TrilinosApplication` requires the Trilinos libraries and their dependencies already installed on the system.
-The easiest way to get them is by the package repository of the Linux distribution.
+The easiest way to get them is by the package manager of the Linux distribution.
 For example, in Ubuntu:
 ```Shell
 sudo apt install trilinos-all-dev
 ```
+However, there may be situations where downloading the package may not be possible.
-Usually the only option is to download the source code and build the libraries, which may be more difficult than the previous one.
+In this case, other (potentially trickier) option is to download the source code and build the libraries.
 For more detailed and updated instructions for compiling Trilinos and other necessary pakages, refer to [Compiling Kratos with MPI support](https://github.com/KratosMultiphysics/Kratos/wiki/Compiling-Kratos-with-MPI-support), in the wiki.

+Assuming that the dependencies are installed, the following steps are:

-- First add the `TrilinosApplication` to the list of applications to compile in the building script for Kratos, as described in the [install instructions](https://github.com/KratosMultiphysics/Kratos/blob/master/INSTALL.md#adding-applications).
+1. Add the `TrilinosApplication` to the list of applications to compile in the building script for Kratos, as described in the [install instructions](https://github.com/KratosMultiphysics/Kratos/blob/master/INSTALL.md#adding-applications).
 ```bash
 export KRATOS_APPLICATIONS=
 ...
 add_app ${KRATOS_APP_DIR}/TrilinosApplication
 ```
-- Then it is necessary to tell cmake where are located the libraries and includes:
+2. Tell cmake where are located the libraries and includes of Trilinos.
-If trilinos is compiled, it is usually enough to set the `TRILINOS_ROOT` variable the the build directory.
+If Trilinos was compiled (instead of download with a package manager), it is usually enough to point the `TRILINOS_ROOT` variable to the build directory.
 For example:
 ```bash
 cmake -H"${KRATOS_SOURCE}" -B"${KRATOS_BUILD}" \